-This blog post was created by Nuance guest blogger, Sean McCarthy, User Interface Designer at Nuance.
+This blog post was contributed by Nuance guest blogger, Sean McCarthy, User Interface Designer at Nuance Communications.

 A year-and-a-half ago I described three simple steps to address COVID-19 demands in your contact center to help customers who were urgently and drastically transforming their contact centers to operate remotely in a matter of days.
 The third of those three steps was “Monitor and Reassess,” a general rule of design to revisit system changes after you’ve allowed them to “sit” in their environments – IVR, mobile, or web – for a few weeks or months.